 You can also rent a bike at the following train stations at Connolly Station, Bike Station 22; Tara Street Station, Bike Station 24; Pearse Street Station, Bike Station 7, and Heuston Station, Bike Station 25.

 A ticket for a 24-hour period costs an affordable €3.50.
-You can download the Dublin Bikes app for iPhone and Android devices.
+However, you must create a subscription before you can rent a bike.

 If taking a guided bicycle tour is something you’d be interested in doing, there are a few that are available, including this small group tour.